Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: Numerical experiments

-Having confirmed the intuitive behaviour and the promising trade-off between accuracy and sample-efficiency of Algorithm \ref{alg:probmh} with toy models, we next consider three realistic simulation models whose intractable likelihood functions are approximated using SL.
-Although our methodology is particularly useful for expensive models, we here nevertheless consider simulation models that are not highly expensive (although not very cheap either).
-This allows us to compare our results directly to reasonable ground-truth posteriors obtained using SL-MCMC \citep{Price2018} and extensive computations.
-Although it might be possible to also adjust $N$ adaptively, we always use fixed $N$ to evaluate log-SL.
-This approach is simple and would allow straightforward parallellisation.
+We next consider simulator-based models where SL is used as the target likelihood, see Section \ref{subsec:lfi} of \appe{} for details on SL.
+Although our methodology is particularly useful for expensive models, we here nevertheless use models that are not highly costly (although not very cheap either).
+This allows us to compare our results directly to reasonable ground-truth posteriors obtained via extensive computation using SL-MCMC \citep{Price2018}.
+For simplicity, we always evaluate log-SL using fixed number of repeated simulations $N$.

-For \epoe{} $\sigma_n(\Btheta)$ needs to be known at each $\Btheta$ but suitable estimates are available only at the evaluated locations $\ddata_t$.
-We first approximated $\sigma_n(\Btheta)$ with a constant obtained near the MAP parameter value but this produced overexploration of the tails because then $\xi_t^2(\Btheta,\Btheta';\Btheta^*)$ in (\ref{eq:xin}) is computed accurately in the modal region but is overestimated when $\Btheta^*$ is in the tails as true $\sigma_n(\Btheta^*)$ is then usually underestimated there.
+We use the bootstrap to estimate the noise variance $\sigma_n(\Btheta)$ at the evaluated locations in $\ddata_t$ but this does not work for \epoe{} which needs estimates of $\sigma_n(\Btheta)$ at each $\Btheta$.
+We first approximated $\sigma_n(\Btheta)$ for \epoe{} with a constant obtained near the MAP parameter value but this resulted underestimated $\sigma_n(\Btheta^*)$ and hence overestimated $\xi_t^2(\Btheta,\Btheta';\Btheta^*)$ in the tails which further caused overexploration of the tails.
 As a heuristic solution we set $\sigma_n(\Btheta)=0.1$ as if the evaluations were almost noiseless.
-More realistic estimates could possibly be obtained by modeling $\sigma_n(\Btheta)$ as a function of $\Btheta$ (nearest neighbour interpolation was in fact used by \citet{Acerbi2020} for a similar goal but this approach would make $\sigma_n(\Btheta)$---and consequently \epoe{}---discontinuous) but our simple approach already produced improvements over the naive approach. \epoer{} was observed to be insensitive for this choice.
+More realistic estimates could possibly be obtained by modelling $\sigma_n(\Btheta)$ as a function of $\Btheta$ (nearest neighbour interpolation was used by \citet{Acerbi2020} for a similar goal but this approach would make $\sigma_n(\Btheta)$---and consequently \epoe{}---discontinuous) but our simple approach already produced improvements over the naive approach. \epoer{} was observed to be insensitive for this choice.
+We leave more detailed analysis on modelling the noise variance, and the log-likelihood function itself, an important topic for future work.